How Do I Know If My Site Is Level Enough?

 Do I Need To Get A Building Permit?

 CSI will provide all necessary drawings and truss drawings for a basic building permit.
 If additional engineering is required, we can provide it at an additional expense.
 It is the customer’s responsibility to obtain the building permit from their local building jurisdiction, should one be required.
 Your local representative may be available to provide guidance during this process.

 How Long Does It Take To Build A Building?

-The average building only takes about 5 or 6 days to build.
+The average building only takes about a week or so to build.
 Smaller buildings go much faster and larger, more complex buildings take a bit more time.
 Every building is unique and different.
 Every site is different and offers different challenges.
-Weather also plays a big factor.
-It is unsafe to handle sheet metal in high winds or work with power tools in the rain.
+Weather also plays a big factor as it is unsafe to handle sheet metal in high winds or work with power tools in the rain.

 If It Only Takes A Week To Build A Building, Then Why Does The Process Take So Long?